jmwri/web-crawler/README.md

 Usage of crawler <target>:
   -h    show help
   -maxDepth int
-        crawl up to this depth (default 4)
+        crawl up to this depth - 0 for no limit (default 4) -sameDomain
-  -sameDomain
         only crawl the same domain (default true) -workers int